calbergs/spotify-api/README.md

 #### Process
 1. main.py script is triggered every 30 minutes via Airflow to refresh the access token,  make a connection to the Postgres database to check for the latest listened time, and call the Spotify API to retrieve the most recently played songs and corresponding genres.
-2. Responses are then saved as CSV files in 'YYYY-MM-DD.csv' format.
+2. Responses are saved as CSV files in 'YYYY-MM-DD.csv' format.
 These files will keep getting appended with the most recently played songs for the respective date.
-3. The data is then copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
+3. Data is copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
-4. dbt run task is then triggered to run transformations on top of our staging data to produce analytical and reporting tables/views.
+4. dbt run task is triggered to run transformations on top of the staging data to produce analytical and reporting tables/views.
 5. dbt test will run after successful completion of dbt run to ensure all tests pass.
-6. The tables/views are then fed into Metabase and the metrics are visualized through a dashboard.
+6. Tables/views are fed into Metabase and the metrics are visualized through a dashboard.

 Throughout this entire process if any Airflow task fails an automatic Slack alert will be sent to a custom Slack channel that was created.